vim-scripts/shellasync.vim/README.md

 It uses python's subprocess and threading capabilities to execute shell commands in seperate thread and non-blockingly get the output as the command executes

+Note: this plugin is highly experimental, so it might make your vim process unstable

 Platform:
     only unix based operating systems are supported